 "Considering the disorder, want and despair, there was very little to complain of on the score of lawlessness.
-When I was there the court-house consisted of an old tent, in which the magistrate and his clerks sat daily.
+When I was magistrate and his clerks sat daily.
 Without fuss or show, law was impartially administered.
 A man had been brought up to answer the charge of having stolen a quantity of old rope.
 The magistrate sat at the head of the table fronting the prisoner, and the tent was full of people.
 It was a hot day.
 The prisoner was a veritable scarecrow.
 His trousers bagged at the knees and puffed out behind.
 How those pants kept on was a mystery, for they had neither buttons nor suspenders.
 Sentence of sixty days passed upon him on his being found guilty of the charge made no impression upon him.
 As he moved off with the law officer the tension upon the string which held up his trousers behind became apparent, and I wondered that he had not augmented these risky suspenders with some of the stolen rope."

-Provincial Archives, Victoria THE GOLD TRAIN READY TO LEAVE WILLIAM'S CREEK
+Provincial Archives, Victoria

+THE GOLD TRAIN READY TO LEAVE WILLIAM'S CREEK